troelsfr/Gasp/README.md

 Quick start
 ===========
-1. Put Gasp somewhere in your Python path.
+1. Put Gasp/gasp somewhere in your Python path.
-2. Add Gasp to your Sphinx extension list.
+2. Add 'gasp' to your Sphinx extension list.
 3. Add "doxygen_xml" to the Sphinx configuration, and add the set this variable to the location where you have your Doxygen XML files.
 4. Start using it.